jonas-pueschel/RCG_DFTK/README.md

     1. Add dependencies listet in the Manifest
     2. Run test_molecule.jl

-TODO: this a bit short, isn't it?
+This readme is a bit short and will be extended in the future.